Nathanaël Fijalkow

 The software is published in the Journal of Open Source Software and is heavily used in our recent papers for experiments, starting from our AAAI 2022 paper.

-Dagstuhl seminar
+Dagstuhl seminars

 Collaboration project between Bordeaux and Warsaw